 Expenses allowed when you are away from your headquarters are different than when you are at home.
 Before you leave on a trip, find out if you are allowed complete or partial expenses.
 Is there a form for filing expenses?
-Is your report due the day you return, each week, or at the end of a trip?
+Is your report due the day you

+Your business needs and your rank in the company will influence the kind of transportation provided. return, each week, or at the end of a trip?
 To whom is the expense report given?